FayeDM/Engineering-Best-Practices/_includes/markdown/Accessibility.md

 *   Easier to implement.
 *   Great option for innovative menu ideas.
 *   Requires top link landing pages.
 This is not optional.
+*   Dropdown indicators would not be appropriate with this method.
 *   Landing pages must be designed with all appropriate dropdown content included.
 *   Sub menus within sub menus will follow the same rules.
 *   Prohibits assistive technology from reaching mega menu content.